-Part I: Course Information

-Course Turns

-Course Type

-☐ Existing/Restructured

-□ New Course

-Course Prefix & Number: ENGL 2323

-Texas Common Course Number (TCCN): 2323

-Course Title: British Literature II

-Course Catalog Description

-British Literature II (3,3,0).
-A survey of the development of British literature from the Romantic period to the present.
-Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
-Texts will be selected from a diverse group of authors and traditions.

-Course Prerequisites:

-ENGL 1301, ENGL 1302, or the equivalent from another college or university and successful

-completion of the reading portion of the TSI test

-completion of the reading portion of the 151 test

-Available Online?

-□ Yes

-⊠ No

-Part II: THECB Course Objectives

-Upon successful completion of this course, students will:

-- 1. Identify key ideas, representative authors and works, significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions. - 2.
-Analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods. - 3.
-Demonstrate knowledge of the development of characteristic forms or styles of expression during different historical periods or in different regions. - 4.
-Articulate the aesthetic principles that guide the scope and variety of works in the arts and humanities. - 5.
-Write research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.
+Part I: Course Information Course Type ☐ New Course Course Prefix & Number: ENGL 2328 Texas Common Course Number (TCCN): 2328 Course Title: American Literature II Course Catalog Description American Literature II (3,3,0).
+A critical study of the major American writers from Whitman through Faulkner including a study of the novel, contemporary poetry, and writing literary analysis.
+Course Prerequisites: ENGL 1301, ENGL 1302, or the equivalent from another college or university and successful completion of the reading portion of the TSI test Available Online? ☐ Yes \bowtie No Part II: THECB Course Objectives Upon successful completion of this course, students will: 1.
+Identify key ideas, representative authors and works, significant historical or cultural events, and characteristic perspectives or attitudes expressed in the literature of different periods or regions.
+2. Analyze literary works as expressions of individual or communal values within the social, political, cultural, or religious contexts of different literary periods.
+3. Demonstrate knowledge of the development of characteristic forms or styles of expression during different historical periods or in different regions.
+4. Articulate the aesthetic principles that guide the scope and variety of works in the arts and humanities.
+5. Write research-based critical papers about the assigned readings in clear and grammatically correct prose, using various critical approaches to literature.